cchitsiang/awesome-stars/README.md

 - [doug-martin/goqu](https://github.com/doug-martin/goqu) - SQL builder and query library for golang
 - [trufflesecurity/trufflehog](https://github.com/trufflesecurity/trufflehog) - Find credentials all over the place
 - [luk4z7/go-concurrency-guide](https://github.com/luk4z7/go-concurrency-guide) - Practical concurrency guide in Go, communication by channels, patterns
-- [dagger/dagger](https://github.com/dagger/dagger) - A portable devkit for CI/CD pipelines
 - [alist-org/alist](https://github.com/alist-org/alist) - 🗂️A file list program that supports multiple storage, powered by Gin and React. / 一个支持多存储的文件列表程序，使用 Gin 和 React 。
-- [dotenx/dotenx](https://github.com/dotenx/dotenx) - Become 10 x more productive with a simple, flexible and powerful automation tool.
+- [dotenx/dotenx](https://github.com/dotenx/dotenx) - Automate everything for yourself or offer it as a service!
 - [imgproxy/imgproxy](https://github.com/imgproxy/imgproxy) - Fast and secure standalone server for resizing and converting remote images
 - [TwiN/gatus](https://github.com/TwiN/gatus) - ⛑ Gatus - Automated service health dashboard
 - [ywadi/crimsonq](https://github.com/ywadi/crimsonq) - One Message to Multi Consumer Queue with persistence and Queue Stages.
 Crimson Queue allows you to have multiple consumers listening on topics and receive a copy of a message that targets its topic pr